ToxicFrog/doom-mods/gun-bonsai/UPGRADES.md

 Killing an enemy releases a pile of bouncing explosives.
 Damage depends on level and how much you overkilled the enemy by; increasing level also increases the number of submunitions.

+### Sweep *(Melee only)*

+Attacking an enemy in melee does a portion of the damage to other enemies that are in melee range of both you and your target.

 ### Swiftness *(Melee or Wimpy only)*

 Killing an enemy gives you a 1 second of time freeze (+200ms per additional level).
 You can extend this by killing more enemies before it wears off.